Fort Worth, Texas: Culture

-Building on its Frontier Western heritage and a history of strong local arts patronage, Fort Worth promotes itself as the "City of Cowboys and Culture".
-Fort Worth has the world's first and largest indoor rodeo, world-class museums, a calendar of festivals and a robust local arts scene.
-The Academy of Western Artists, based in Gene Autry, Oklahoma, presents its annual awards in Fort Worth in fields related to the American cowboy, including music, literature, and even chuck wagon cooking.
-Fort Worth is also the 1931 birthplace of the Official State Music of Texas—Western Swing, which was created by Bob Wills and Milton Brown and their Light Crust Doughboys band in a ramshackle dancehall 4 miles west of downtown at the Crystal Springs Dance Pavilion.
+Fort Worth promotes itself as the "City of Cowboys and Culture" drawing on its history of Frontier Western Heritage and local arts patronage.
+The city hosts an indoor rodeo, and features various museums, festivals and local arts programs.
+The Academy of Western Artists, based in Gene Autry, Oklahoma, presents its annual awards in Fort Worth in fields related to the American cowboy, including music, literature, and chuck wagon cooking.

+Fort Worth is also the 1931 birthplace of the official state music of Texas—Western swing, which was created by Bob Wills and Milton Brown and their Light Crust Doughboys band in a ramshackle dance hall 4 miles west of downtown at the Crystal Springs Dance Pavilion.